 Perfect Wedding Color Schemes

 Colors are an important aspect of design.
 In a major life event such as a wedding, it is important that the colors are chosen with utmost care.
-With the colors of spring and color theory in mind, here are some minimalist and elegant color schemes perfect for a spring wedding.
+With spring wedding colors and color theory in mind, here are some minimalist and elegant color schemes perfect for a spring wedding.

-A neutral color scheme consists of achromatic hues such as black, gray, and white, and earth tones such as brown and tan.
+A neutral color scheme consists of achromatic hues such as black, gray, and white, and earth tones such as brown, tan, cream, and beige.
 This combination is very minimalist, and thus very versatile, and exudes a serene and calm mood.

 Springtime is associated with the colors green, pink, yellow, white, and purple as these are the colors commonly seen in nature once the season arrives.
 With the help of color theory, color schemes for the perfect spring wedding will be easy to make.